What is the Best Time to Make a Business Call? A Complete Guide

 1. Midweek (Tuesday-Thursday)

 Midweek, specifically Tuesday to Thursday, is the best time for business calls.
-By then, people have already planned their workweek and are more likely to be focused and productive.
-They have cleared their Monday backlog and haven’t yet begun preparing for the weekend, so they are more open to taking calls and engaging in meaningful discussions.
+By this point, people plan their workweek and are more focused and productive.
+They mostly clear their Monday backlog and are not yet preparing for the weekend, so they are more open to taking calls and engaging in meaningful discussions.
+This is also why midweek is often considered the best time to make a cold call.

 While weekends and after-hours are generally not the best times for business calls, there are certain exceptions.
 Weekend calls may be necessary or even expected for businesses, such as retail or customer service.